Traveling With Young Kids

 #9 Relax

-If you are staying at a Disney resort, I highly recommend returning to your hotel in the late afternoon for a nap, swim, or quiet time.
-If that’s not possible, leave the park for a few and take a trip on the famed Monorail.
+If you are staying at a Disney resort, I recommend returning to your hotel in the late afternoon for a nap, swim, or quiet time.
+If that’s impossible, leave the park for a few minutes and take a trip on the famed Monorail.
 Resort hopping offers a small break from the crowds and noise.
-See Mary Blair’s mosaic of the Grand Canyon at the Contemporary, have Kona coffee or something stronger at the Polynesian, or stroll the lobby of the swanky Grand Floridian.
-I hear Cinderella and Prince Charming make an appearance around 3:30 p.m. (except on Tuesday).
-If you have a stroller, the sway of the vehicle may even put your little one to sleep.
-This is the perfect opportunity to stroll the grounds of any of these three resorts as your child rests.
+See Mary Blair’s mosaic of the Grand Canyon at the Contemporary, have Kona coffee or something more substantial at the Polynesian, or stroll the walking path from the Magic Kingdom to the swanky Grand Floridian and enjoy the resort’s massive lobby.
+The stroller’s sway may even put your little one to sleep on the way.

 #10 Fireworks

 This one is optional.
-The fireworks at Magic Kingdom are lovely, but for the five-and-under set, sometimes it’s hard to stay up that late.
-If you have a child who can sleep in a stroller, you can watch the fireworks from the shores of the Polynesian Resort where the noise is reduced.
+The fireworks at Magic Kingdom are lovely, but sometimes it’s hard to stay up that late for the five-and-under set.
+If you have a child who can sleep in a stroller, you can watch the fireworks from the shores of the Polynesian Resort, where the noise is reduced.
 Another option is to save the show for a future visit.
 There’s no shame in putting the kiddos to bed, pouring a glass of wine, and catching the fireworks on YouTube.

 Congratulations!
 You just had a magical day.